ryanmio/LittleFallsVA/.research/.original-research/1699-claim/data/S/land-grants/geolocation/paper/Journal of Spatial Information Science template/R1_REVISION_CHECKLIST.md

 - [ ] **A4:** Clarify reasons for small test data set (43 instances) - how was number decided?
   - Changes:

-- [ ] **A5:** Acknowledge limitation that study is limited to ChatGPT models, not other LLMs
+- [x] **A5:** Acknowledge limitation that study is limited to ChatGPT models, not other LLMs
-  - Changes:
+  - Changes: Added concise OpenAI-only scope rationale in §8 (controls cross‑provider confounders; preserves internal validity); kept generalization note.
+Commits: 8acc5a7, aff8d40.

 - [ ] **A6:** Bibliography is comparatively short - add more references where possible
   - Changes: